• Skip to primary navigation

 But I believe that cutting down on these two things will offer my family the most benefits in terms of improved health.

-Cranberry muffin in a muffin tin
+Cranberry muffins with sweet potato and pecans in a muffin tin

 So for you, my dear readers, this means that you will see some lower sugar and plant-based meals coming up in the near future.